mxochicale/thyroid_deep_learning/README.md

 # CNN+Transformer Model

-NOTE: The content of this code repository is for research purposes only and is not intended for clinical use of any kind, including but not limited to diagnosis or prognosis.

-**ABOUT**

 The CNN+Transformer architecture consists of a MobileNetv2 convolutional neural network (CNN) for feature extraction concatenated with a bi-layer Transformer-Encoder network.
 ![figure2](https://user-images.githubusercontent.com/44348827/120879105-f825bb80-c575-11eb-935d-330fbcb9f16a.png)

-**FILES**
+**NOTE:** The content of this code repository is for research purposes only and is not intended for clinical use of any kind, including but not limited to diagnosis or prognosis.

+## FILES

 **configtest.yaml:**
 Contains pre-set variables for CNN model development (e.g. learning rate, batch size) for model as well as variables updated during model training automatically (e.g. probability prediction threshold, lowest validation loss epoch).
 Do not manually update.